FortiethAtom4/nanoscrape/README.md

 - shonenjumpplus.com
 - pocket.shonenmagazine.com

-This list will continue to increase; nanoscrape is in continuous development with the goal to be able to recognize and scrape from as many manga sites as possible.
+This list will continue to increase; nanoscrape.js is in continuous development with the goal to be able to recognize and scrape from as many manga sites as possible.

 - Example test links:
     - from Ciao: https://ciao.shogakukan.co.jp/comics/title/00511/episode/9255 (NekoMeru Chapter 5)